#2 AMA on Reddit — December 16, 2025

 Dr. Robert Moore, Chief Clinical Officer at Homicide Zero

 Dr. Robert Moore, EdD, PhD, LPC, is the Chief Clinical Officer at Homicide Zero.
-With over 25 years of experience in behavioral threat assessment, he has worked with school threat assessment teams, law enforcement partners, hospitals, universities, and K-12 districts across the country.
+With more than 30 years of clinical experience, including over 25 years in behavioral threat assessment, he has worked with school threat assessment teams, law enforcement partners, hospitals, universities, and K-12 districts across the country.

 His work focuses on helping professionals understand behavioral warning signs, assess risk and intent, and intervene ethically and effectively when someone may be heading toward violence.